Charles Reade

 Charles Reade (8 June 1814 – 11 April 1884) was a British novelist and dramatist, best known for the 1861 historical novel The Cloister and the Hearth.

 Life

-Charles Reade was born at Ipsden, Oxfordshire, to John Reade and Anne Marie Scott-Waring, and had at least four brothers.
-He studied at Magdalen College, Oxford, taking his B.A. in 1835, and became a fellow of his college.
-He was subsequently dean of arts and vice-president, taking his degree of D.C.L. in 1847.
-His name was entered at Lincoln's Inn in 1836; he was elected Vinerian Fellow in 1842, and was called to the bar in 1843.
-He kept his fellowship at Magdalen all his life but, after taking his degree, he spent most of his time in London.
-William Winwood Reade, the influential historian, was his nephew.
+Charles Reade was born at Ipsden, Oxfordshire, to John Reade and Anne Marie Scott-Waring, and had at least four brothers including the civil servant Edward Anderton Reade.
+His nephews included the influential historian William Winwood Reade and the cricketer Lawrence Reade.

+He studied at Magdalen College, Oxford, from which he received a BA in 1835, and a BCL with a Vinerian Scholarship in 1842, and a DCL in 1847.
+He became a fellow of his college, and a dean of arts and a vice-president of the University of Oxford.

+His name was entered at Lincoln's Inn in 1836 and he was called to the bar in 1843.